 - The group Constants contains the numerical values used for \hbar and m. - The group Graphical Items contains quantities influencing the appearance of the two additional graphical items in the plot: - A zero line for the function is shown.
 It is a dashed line spanning the range $-x_0 \le x \le x_0$.
-Its dash length is determined by I_DASH.
+Its dash length is determined by I_DASH. - The position of the classical particle corresponding to the wave packet is shown as a little circle of radius R.

-Fig. 3.6.
-Plot produced with descriptor Harmonic oscillator, quantile trajectories on file 1D Bound States.des
+Fig. 3.7.
+Plot produced with descriptor Harmonic particle motion on file 1D_Bound-States.des